apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ### Step 8: Adding the last layer of plaster

 The last step regarding the creation of the bust itself was to add the second layer of plaster.
 This layer can basically be as thick as one wants to give enough structural stability to the bust.
-To make the process a bit easier a wooden frame in the shape of the contour of the silicone mold was used which got placed on top of the mold and which had overlapping edges to the inside (around 1 cm) as a guide to achieve even plaster thickness.
+To make the process a bit easier a wooden frame in the shape of the contour of the silicone mold was used which got placed on top of the mold and which had overlapping edges to the inside (about 1 cm) as a guide to achieve even plaster thickness.
 The next figure shows the result.

 <img src="https://user-images.githubusercontent.com/44895720/90980130-cb119a80-e559-11ea-85d0-3b55a79fdc10.jpg" height="450">